 This is the case of the Pridnestrovian Moldavian Republic – PMR.

 Pridnestrovie is a small territory on the right side of Moldova and southwest of Ukraine, close to Odessa.
 Although this country is not officially recognized, there are actually land borders with police and passport control.

 Flag of Pridnestrovie – Transnistria

-This breakaway state is internationally known as Transnistria and it has its own currency, its own parliament and politicians, its own police force and army (in fact Russian army).
+This breakaway state is internationally known as Transnistria, and it has its own currency, its own parliament and politicians, its own police force and army (in fact Russian military).
 On this page you have a Tiraspol travel guide and many photos of Transnistria.